More-Wrong/Factorio-True-Nukes/README.md

 # Factorio-True-Nukes
-A Factorio mod adding realistic nuclear blasts, and more nuclear options.
+A Factorio mod adding realistic nuclear blasts, and more nuclear options, as well as Thermobaric weapons.

 The Factorio in-built atomic weapons are tiny, and don't really model the destructive side-effects of the blast.
 Sure, the explosions blast out in a ring, but then they just stop.
 What about the fire, the blast wave crashing across the world.
 It just won't do!